 Naturally, purchasing a rental vehicle comes with its own unique considerations.

 Why Are Rental Cars Sold To Begin With?

 Here’s how it works: car rental companies are always cycling new vehicles into their offering.
-To keep inventory balanced and maintain their customer base’s desire for the latest models, they will sell off relatively older ones.
+To keep inventory balanced and maintain their customer base’s desire for the latest models, they will sell off older ones.

-Due to these vehicles – everything from compacts to SUVs – tend to be well maintained and not considerably old, these often find their way into dealerships without anybody knowing.
+Due to the fact that these vehicles – everything from compacts to SUVs – tend to be well maintained and not considerably old, these often find their way into dealerships without anybody knowing.
 Many of the largest rental companies – Hertz, Discount, and Enterprise – also have specialized visions for selling their cars directly to consumers.

 “We’re not looking to make a ton of money on our used cars,” Gregg Nierenberg, Vice President of Fleet Services at Avis Budget Group, told NerdWallet.com in October 2017.